ManonMarchand/three_component_model/README.md

 ## What frontiers in physics says about articles rules

 Original Research articles are peer-reviewed, have a maximum word count of 12,000 and may contain no more than 15 Figures/Tables.
 Authors are required to pay a fee (A-type article) to publish an Original Research article.
 Original Research articles should have the following format: 1) Abstract, 2) Introduction, 3) Materials and Methods, 4) Results, 5) Discussion.

+### Figures guidelines

+Figures should be prepared with the PDF layout in mind.
+Individual figures should not be longer than one page and with a width that corresponds to 1 column (85 mm) or 2 columns (180 mm).

+All images must have a resolution of 300 dpi at final size.
+Check the resolution of your figure by enlarging it to 150%.
+If the image appears blurry, jagged or has a stair-stepped effect, the resolution is too low.

+    The text should be legible and of high quality.
+The smallest visible text should be no less than 8 points in height when viewed at actual size.
+    Solid lines should not be broken up.
+Any lines in the graphic should be no smaller than 2 points wide.

+Please note that saving a figure directly as an image file (JPEG, TIF) can greatly affect the resolution of your image.
+To avoid this, one option is to export the file as PDF, then convert into TIFF or EPS using a graphics software.